monsterfurby/swade-hp-module/README.md

    - Navigate to "Add-on Modules"
    - Find "SWADE Classic HP System" and enable it
    - Click "Save Changes"

+**Important:** Do not try to install this module using the "Install Module" feature in Foundry VTT.
+It will not work and may cause errors.

 ### Alternative: Git Clone
 If you have Git installed: